abdocs123/airbyte/docs/docs/deploying-airbyte/on-gcp-compute-engine.md

 ## Install environment

-:::info
+:::info note
-Note: The following commands will be entered either on your local terminal or in your ssh session on the instance terminal.
+The following commands will be entered either on your local terminal or in your ssh session on the instance terminal.
 The comments above each command block will indicate where to enter the commands.
 :::

 * Set variables in your terminal